Thought I'd Died and Gone to Heaven

-"Thought I'd Died and Gone to Heaven" is a song by Canadian singer and songwriter Bryan Adams from his sixth studio album, Waking up the Neighbours (1991).
+"Thought I'd Died and Gone to Heaven" is a song by Canadian singer and songwriter Bryan Adams, released in February 1992 by A&M Records as the fourth single from his sixth studio album, Waking up the Neighbours (1991).
 Penned by Robert Lange and Bryan Adams, the song became Adams' third chart-topper in his native Canada, reached No. 13 on the US Billboard Hot 100, and peaked at No. 8 in the United Kingdom.

 Critical reception

-Larry Flick, Billboard's reviewer, left warm review on this track and found that "anthemic chorus sounds like it was penned to be chanted in arenas".
+Larry Flick, Billboard magazine's reviewer, positively reviewed the song, reporting that the "anthemic chorus sounds like it was penned to be chanted in arenas".

 Music video

-The video is shot in a barley field in the middle of the night with dolphins flying over Bryan Adams and his band.
+The music video for "Thought I'd Died and Gone to Heaven" is shot in a barley field in the middle of the night with dolphins flying over Bryan Adams and his band.